stevegrubb/distro-elf-inspector/README.md

 SCRIPTING
 ---------
 When the data is large, it's easier to write some scripts in R or Python + Pandas to look for interesting insights.
-Suppose you wanted to review a table of PIE vs RELRO to see if the distribution is compiled right.
-(You want full RELRO when anything is PIE.)
+Suppose you wanted to review a table of PIE vs RELRO to see if the distribution is compiled for safety.

+You would want everything compiled as PIE.
+You want full RELRO when anything is PIE.
+So, in a cross tabulation the big numbers should be concentrated down and to the right.
 You could run this script in R:

 ```
 df <- read.csv(file = "app-rollup.csv", header = TRUE)